Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Introduction

 \section{Introduction}

 Consider the input image of a coastline in \citefig{fig:teaser}.
-Imagine flying through this scene on a small airplane.
+Imagine flying through this scene as a bird.
 Initially, we would see objects grow in our field of view as we approach them.
 Beyond, we might find a wide ocean or new islands.
 At the shore, we might see cliffs or beaches, while inland there could be mountains or forests.
-As humans, we are good at imagining a plausible world from a single picture, based on our own experiences.
-How can we build a system that can similarly imagine the world beyond the edges of a single image?
+As humans, we are adept at imagining a plausible world from a single picture, based on our own experience.

-We introduce the problem of \textit{perpetual view generation}: given a single image of a scene, the goal is to continually generate new views of the scene corresponding to an arbitrarily long camera trajectory, giving the effect of flying through an imaginary world generated from the given image.
-Solving this problem requires extrapolating new content for unseen regions and synthesizing new details in existing regions as the camera approaches them.
-Building an infinitely generative scene model has applications in content creation, novel photo interactions, and methods that use learned world models like model-based reinforcement learning.
+How can we emulate this ability on a computer?
+One approach would be to attempt to generate an entire 3D planet with high-resolution detail from a single image.
+However, this would be extremely expensive and far beyond the current state of the art.
+So, we pose the more tractable problem of \textit{perpetual view generation}: given a single image of scene, the task is to synthesize a video corresponding to an arbitrary camera trajectory.
+Solving this problem can have applications in content creation, novel photo interactions, and methods that use learned world models like model-based reinforcement learning.

-However, generating a long video from a static image is an extremely challenging problem.
+Perpetual view generation, though simple to state, is an extremely challenging task.
+As the viewpoint moves, we must extrapolate new content in unseen regions and also synthesize new detail in existing regions that are now closer to the camera.
 Two active areas of research, video synthesis and view synthesis, both fail to scale to this problem for different reasons.
-Recent video synthesis methods generate limited numbers of novel frames (e.g., 25 \cite{villegas2019high} or 48 frames \cite{DVD}), even when trained with massive compute resources.
-These methods take advantage of recent developments in image synthesis~\cite{karras2019style} and apply them to the temporal domain or rely on recurrent models \cite{denton2018stochastic}.
-However, they often neglect an important element of the video's structure---a video is a function of both the underlying scene \emph{and} camera geometry.
-Proper geometry imposes constraints on how a video can evolve and is crucial for synthesizing moving camera sequences such as the ones we tackle.